Chemotaxis: Collective chemotaxis

+While cells can respond to pre-existing chemical gradients, they can also perform chemotaxis collectively by modifying the chemical environment and responding to the self-generated gradients.
+Consumption of chemoattractants leads to gradients pointing in the direction with lowest cell density; by following these self-generated gradients cells expand into fresh territories (a process termed 'range expansion').
+In addition to range expansion, bacteria may also use chemotaxis to attract others and condense by either secreting chemoattractants or by removing chemorepellents.
+Both mechanisms lead to auto-attraction between cells and may lead to microscopic aggregates or macroscopic condensates and pattern formation.

 Clinical significance

 A changed migratory potential of cells has relatively high importance in the development of several clinical symptoms and syndromes.

 Altered chemotactic activity of extracellular (e.g., Escherichia coli) or intracellular (e.g., Listeria monocytogenes) pathogens itself represents a significant clinical target.
 Modification of endogenous chemotactic ability of these microorganisms by pharmaceutical agents can decrease or inhibit the ratio of infections or spreading of infectious diseases.

 Apart from infections, there are some other diseases wherein impaired chemotaxis is the primary etiological factor, as in Chédiak–Higashi syndrome, where giant intracellular vesicles inhibit normal migration of cells.